 How Do Psychodynamic Theorists View Personality?

 Psychodynamic theory, rooted in the pioneering work of Sigmund Freud and later refined by theorists such as Carl Jung, Alfred Adler, and Erik Erikson, offers a deep, nuanced perspective on personality.
 It posits that our personalities are shaped by unconscious motives, early childhood experiences, and internal conflicts that persist throughout life.
-Understanding this view helps demystify why people act the way they do, why certain patterns repeat, and how therapy can reach hidden potentials.
+Understanding this view helps demystify why people act the way they do, why certain patterns repeat, and how therapy can open up hidden potentials Worth keeping that in mind..

 Introduction